brentd09/CourseInfo/Microsoft/Server/20740/readme.md

-# Turning on PSRemoting remotly!
+# Turning on PSRemoting remotely!

 Try this out to enable PSRemoting on a machine that does not have it enalbed already,